claudioguerini/InvoiceVault/docs/FUNCTIONAL_SPEC.md

   - wallet disconnected
   - wallet connected but no positions on current network

-## 10. Recommended Live Demo (5-7 minutes)

-1. Switch to "Default Simulation" in Session Control.
-2. Create invoice from PDF hash and list it for funding (discounted buy price).
-3. Switch wallet and fund as buyer.
-4. Wait ~30 seconds.
-5. Buyer marks default.
-6. Switch back to issuer and repay (recovery).
-7. Buyer optionally overrides rating and shows DEFAULTED/RECOVERED continuity in seller history.

 ## 11. MVP Limitations

 - No dedicated indexer (full historical scan of create transactions).
 - No real e-invoicing provenance integrations in MVP (hash anchor only).
-- No production overdue engine (demo jumps directly to default).
 - No legal enforceability wrappers in code (roadmap requirement).